Kymberly loves to cook, bake, and preserve. She enjoys experimenting in the kitchen and coming up with delicious (healthy) recipes!

 You can use frozen, canned or bottled leaves in these dishes as a strong, fresh leaf structure is not important.

-Stamppot, a dish from the Netherlands, adds drained, boiled kale and other vegetables to boiled and peeled potatoes.
+This is a dish from the Netherlands that consists of boiled kale and other vegetables with boiled and peeled potatoes.

 The mixture of vegetables is then mashed together, sometimes with a bit of apple sauce for a little sweetness, and served with a strongly flavored smoked sausage.

 Ireland's creamy colcannon is made from mashed potatoes, butter, spring onions, shredded braised kale, and salt/pepper.
 Colcannon is often eaten with boiled ham or bacon.

 In northern Germany, kale (Grünkohl) is finely chopped and added to soft cooked onions, then served with sausages or smoked pork.
 You can even go on a boozy winter tour, a Grünkohlfahrt, to consume a lot of schnapps and eat large quantities of this dish!

 Throughout Asia and Mexico, fresh kale is typically stir-fried with beef or other meats, often with strongly flavored ingredients, such as chili peppers, sesame oil or peanuts.

 The Best Vegetable Pie